-FBI Director Wray to testify on Capitol riot
+FBI Director Wray testifies on Capitol riot

 Wray will deliver his first testimony since the Jan.
 6 riot before the Senate Judiciary Committee

-FBI Director Chris Wray is set to deliver his first testimony since the Jan.
+FBI Director Chris Wray is delivering his first testimony since the Jan.
 6 Capitol riot during an appearance before the Senate Judiciary Committee Tuesday.

 Lawmakers will likely press him on whether the bureau adequately communicated with other law enforcement agencies about the potential for violence that day.